signs of balding at 20

 Possible Causes of Hair Loss at 20

 If you’re grappling with hair loss in your 20s, the search for answers may lead you to question the underlying causes.
-While genetics often plays a significant role in early balding, there’s a diverse array of potential triggers that could be contributing to your hair loss.
+While genetics often plays a significant role in early balding, a diverse array of potential triggers could contribute to hair loss.

-From hormonal imbalances to lifestyle choices, understanding these causes can pave the way for effective solutions.
+From hormonal imbalances to lifestyle choices, understanding these causes can pave the way for practical solutions.

 • Genetics: Family history plays a significant role in hair loss.
 If you have close relatives, such as your father, grandfather, or siblings, who experienced early balding, there is a higher likelihood that you may be genetically predisposed to it.